Basal Cell Carcinoma

 - Superficial BCC appears as a reddish spot or patch with a fine scale on the top, sometimes with a small erosion on the surface.

-- Nodular BCC appears as a waxy or transluscent nodule with a pearly white or brown pigmentation, and possibly fine blood vessels (capillaries) on its surface.
+- Nodular BCC appears as a waxy or translucent nodule with a pearly white or brown pigmentation, and possibly fine blood vessels (capillaries) on its surface.

 - Sclerosing (or morpheaform) BCC appears like a scar with poorly defined, blurred borders.
 It is usually flat with a thinning of the skin.

-- a sore that comes and goes but never completely heals or bleeds.
+- A sore that comes and goes but bleeds or never completely heals.

 Your doctor will recommend a treatment based on your medical history and the type of BCC, its size, shape, and location.
-Treatment options include medications such as 5-fluorouracil and imiquimod cream, curettage & desiccation, cryotherapy, excision, Mohs surgery and laser therapy.
+Treatment options include medications such as 5-fluorouracil and imiquimod cream, curettage and desiccation, cryotherapy, excision, and Mohs surgery.
 The best treatment is early detection.
 Examination by a dermatologist can help assess whether or not a lesion is a basal cell carcinoma.